 There are numerous learning opportunities and resources to enhance learning.
-The first video is a pre-recorded video presentation (30-minute duration) with a corresponding Team Discussion Guide to help facilitate conversations amongst FTC practitioners.
-The second video is a Café Conversation featuring a discussion between practitioners from two FTC programs and a Tribal Law Specialist from the Tribal Law and Policy Institute.
-They will share their experiences and expertise in ensuring equity and inclusion in their communities.
-A Call to Action Guide is also provided to support viewers taking important next steps.
+The 30-minute introductory video corresponds with a Team Discussion Guide to help facilitate conversations amongst FTC practitioners.
+The Café Conversation webinar recording features a discussion between practitioners from two FTC programs and a Tribal Law Specialist from the Tribal Law and Policy Institute.
+They share their experiences and expertise in ensuring equity and inclusion in their communities.
+A Call to Action Guide is provided to support viewers taking important next steps.

 - Russ Bermejo, Senior Program Associate, Children and Family Futures

 - Jill Murphy, Program Supervisor, King County (WA) Family Treatment Court

 - John Wiesner, Program Manager, Bridges, Inc.

 - Lauren van Schilfgaarde, Tribal Law Specialist, Tribal Law and Policy Institute